THE NEGATIVE IMPACTS OF MOUTH BREATHING ON HEALTH AND WELL-BEING

 Habitual Mouth Breathing

 Mouth breathing can also become an unconscious habit after a flu, sinus infection or allergic reaction.
-Stress, anxiety, and poor posture also contribute to perpetual mouth breathing by promoting shallow breathing and compressing the airways.
-All of these factors show how easy it is to make the mistake of habitual mouth breathing, highlighting how becoming conscious of breathing is important for everyone.
+Stress, anxiety, and poor posture also contribute towards perpetual mouth breathing by promoting shallow breathing and compressing the airways.
+All of these factors show how easy it is to make the mistake of habitual mouth breathing and highlights how becoming conscious of breathing is important for everyone.

 Mouth Breathing in Infants and Children